 Mantoux Tuberculosis Screening or the results of a chest X-ray

-Students may still obtain the TB clearance from the University Health Center; however, they no longer do the PPD test.
-The fee is $70 but can be submitted to insurance for reimbursement.
+Students may obtain the TB clearance from the University Health Center; however, they no longer do the PPD test.
+The fee is $75 but can be submitted to insurance for reimbursement.
 Students who have university student health insurance will have the cost covered completely.
 The results are available 48 hours after the blood draw.
 For more information and to schedule an appointment, call 610-758-3870.
 If you choose not to use the Health Center, we will need signed documentation from your doctor that indicates the results of your test.

 Arrest/Conviction Report and Certification Form (Act 24)

-Teacher candidates must complete the PDE-6004 form to have on file in the OTC.
+Teacher candidates must complete the PDE-6004 form to have on file in the OPC.
 Additionally, schools may request candidates to sign a form for their files.
 Form PDE-6004 - Arrest or Conviction Report

-After obtaining your clearances, bring your FBI secure registration ID# and all original documents to the OPC Program Coordinator (Iacocca A119) so we can make copies for our records.
+After obtaining your clearances, bring your FBI secure registration ID# and all original documents to the OPC Program Coordinator (Iacocca A306) so we can make copies for our records, as required by law.

 Before students will be permitted to register for any course with a field experience component or initiate a research activity that involves school-based contact with children, they must have updated clearances on file with OPC.
 If clearances are not current, the student’s registration and/or field placement will be delayed until updated documentation is on file with the OPC.
 If anything other than "negative" or "no record exists" is reported on a student's documentation, the exact nature of the reported health or criminal record issue will be reviewed by the OPC Director in accordance with the College of Education Policy on Clearances.
 Depending on the outcome of that review, the student may not be placed in field or research experiences until all documentation is clear.
 If any action is needed in response to any clearance check, that action is solely the responsibility of the student, not the College of Education faculty or staff.